man working on car

 Top off fluids and replace filters

 Check the levels of your car's many fluids, including engine oil, power steering and transmission fluids and windshield washer fluid.
 If any of them are low, top them off before hitting the road, recommends the National Highway Traffic Safety Administration (NHTSA).
 If your car is close to needing its next oil change, it may be worth having it done before your trip.
 You should also check your vehicle's engine coolant (also known as antifreeze) tank to confirm it's filled to the car manufacturer's recommended level.
-However, keep in mind that even if it's filled to the proper level, you may still need to have the coolant changed out if there are floating particles in it or if the fluid is clear, says the NHTSA.
+However, keep in mind that even if it's filled to the proper level, you may still need to have the coolant changed out if there are floating particles in it., says the NHTSA.
 Coolant can also become acidic over time, according to Cars.com, so you may want to have your coolant tank checked for any corrosion.
 This could cause damage to other parts of the vehicle, such as the radiator or hoses.

 Lastly, the engine air filter, which collects dust and debris to prevent them from making their way to the car engine, should be changed out if it's dirty or clogged with debris, says Cars.com.
 Otherwise, the dirty filter may affect your car's acceleration performance.